 The prevalent view among scholars as to why a separate children’s literature developed in seventeenth-century Europe is derived from the widely acknowledged theory proposed by Philippe Ariès in 1960, which drew a direct connection between “the discovery of childhood,” that is, the perception of the child as a child and not as a miniature adult, and the emergence of the genre.
-However, texts were written especially for children even prior to the seventeenth century although, in keeping with the times and pre-Gutenberg-era technology, these were naturally few in number.
+However, texts were written especially for children even prior to the seventeenth century, although, in keeping with the times and pre-Gutenberg-era technology, these were naturally few in number.

-The majority of children’s stories and songs were absorbed via the oral tradition, a method which corresponded to that of the adults, who were unaccustomed to individually accessible written literature.
-Among the factors that paved the way for literary works directed at children were the spread of printing and the reduction in the cost of the printed word; the rise in the power of the written word, which led to a change in reading habits and in the transmission of tradition and messages; the economic, urban and educational changes that took place in modern Europe; and above all, the emergence of romanticism and nationalism.
+The majority of children’s stories and songs were absorbed via the oral tradition, a method that corresponded to that of the adults, who were unaccustomed to individually accessible written literature.
+Among the factors that paved the way for literary works directed at children were the spread of printing and the reduction in the cost of the printed word; the rise in the power of the written word, which led to a change in reading habits, and in the transmission of tradition and messages; the economic, urban and educational changes that took place in modern Europe; and above all, the emergence of romanticism and nationalism.
 Children’s literature served as an instrument of political and ideological socialization, with the goal of transforming literate children into adults possessed of a national and political identity.
-All of these aspects are clearly reflected in the developmental patterns of Hebrew children’s literature at the end of the eighteenth century; likewise, the ways in which this literature became established serve to illustrate the factors that led to the institutionalization of children’s literature in Europe in general.
+All of these aspects are clearly reflected in the developmental patterns of Hebrew children’s literature at the end of the eighteenth century; likewise, the ways in which this literature became established illustrate the factors that led to the institutionalization of children’s literature in Europe in general.

 In her story “Be-Eizeh Olam” (In which world), published in 1911 in Jaffa in the monthly Moledet (Homeland) for young people, edited by S. Ben-Zion, Baron offers a realistic portrayal of the final days of a dying father leaving behind a widow without means or education and a twelve-year-old daughter.
-The story, written from the point of view of the young girl, describes the struggles of the mother and daughter, who leave the shtetl and earn a living as maids in the homes of the wealthy.
+The story, written from the point of view of the young girl, describes the struggles of the mother and daughter, who leave the shtetl and earn a living as maids in wealthy homes.
 Despite her hardships, the daughter is determined to save herself and her mother from the clutches of poverty and humiliation through her dream of acquiring an education.
-This dream fades with the death of the mother, but is revived with the hope of immigrating to Palestine and embarking, like her friend David, on a new life of labor, love, freedom and independence.
+This dream fades with the death of the mother but is revived with the hope of immigrating to Palestine and embarking, like her friend David, on a new life of labor, love, freedom, and independence.
 This hope is like a vision confronting reality and undermining its foundations; indeed, the young girl becomes confused as to which world she actually inhabits.
 Will the dream of Erez Israel become a reality?

 In Palestine, Baron’s short stories for young people were published in collected form in Mi-Sham (From there, 1946), while the first edition of her entire body of stories was published as Parshiyot (Episodes, 1951).
 Her stories for young people were included in readers for junior high school students, offering them a glimpse into the world of the shtetl in Galus (the Diaspora) as part of Baron’s poetic universe.
 The shtetl, reconstructed in the heart of pre-State reality, stood in stark contrast to the prevailing literary trend that marked the emergent children’s literature of Palestine; the latter sought to erase from the collective consciousness the memory of the Jewish/Diaspora-encumbered past and to plant in its stead the seeds of a new childhood memory that would blossom in the soil of the Homeland.